Ft. Hood is the latest scandal where victims of sexual mistreatment and DV were retraumatized by people supposed to protect them.

-Is the Protestant world teetering on the edge of a sex abuse scandal similar to the one that had rocked the Catholic Church.
+Is the world of the Protestant churches teetering on the edge of a sex abuse scandal similar to the one that had rocked the Catholic Church?

 All the saints together can’t stop priests and other religions from sexually abusing children.
 Why does Rome fiddle while children are raped?

 Cardinal Dolan refuses to condemn a colleague who refuses to get rid of a predatory priest